He had turned up, after all.

 I could’ve told him that giving a problem a name doesn’t make it go away.
 Instead, I said, “I worked with Pete for weeks, and he could have won us gold in the Farting Olympics.
 I can cope with a bit of burping.”

 A few hours later, we sneaked back to the canteen for a toast and bacon sandwich.
-When we’d settled at a table away from the steam and the clatter, and I was trying to make the timesheets look convincing, he wiped a spot of brown sauce off his chin and said, “Things aren’t too good at home, you know.
+When we’d settled at a table away from the steam and the clatter, and I was adjusting the timesheets, he wiped a spot of brown sauce off his chin and said, “Things aren’t too good at home, you know.
 I worry about the kids.”

 I could’ve told him to get some help, to talk to somebody.
 I could’ve told him that he wasn’t alone.
 Instead, I said, “Give it time.
 I’m sure it’ll come right in the end.”